TFC-Developers/skillzworld_public/Small of Shame.md

 Getting an int vector is however handy for sending [messages](https://www.amxmodx.org/api/message_const).
 Use [entity_set_origin](https://www.amxmodx.org/api/engine/entity_set_origin) / [entity_set_vector](https://www.amxmodx.org/api/engine/entity_set_vector) and [entity_get_vector](https://www.amxmodx.org/api/engine/entity_set_vector) instead to get the player's origin as a float vector.

+- The standard library is missing a file truncate function.
+If you want to shorten a file, you have to delete the file and rewrite it.

+### AMXX-Studio
+This software is bundled with the AMX Mod X installation package, and is also featured separately on the downloads page, which implies that it is recommended by the AMX Mod X team.
+It was last updated in 2006, and is soon to be two decades out of date, shipping with documentation for AMX Mod X from that time.
+It has its own fair share of problems, too.

+- It has strange and unfamiliar shortcuts, like click and hold + mouse wheel to resize text instead of ctrl + mouse wheel, and ctrl + delete to close a tab instead of ctrl + w.

+- The keyboard shortcuts are written in German.

 - AMXX-Studio does not recognise and syntax highlight public functions if they're declared with the @ prefix.

+- It does not recognise procedure calling syntax, only recognising function calling syntax to display the function signature.
+	- When displaying the function signature, it loses the ability to autocomplete arguments.
+You can get them while using procedure calling syntax.

+- It offers indentation support for any amount of spaces, *but only deletes one space at a time*.

+- Tab characters are extremely wide and can not be configured.

+- It somehow uses a monospace font where the space character is not monospace.

 ### Anything for backwards compatibility
 The AMX Mod X library has accumulated many mistakes over the years that have not been corrected for the sake of backwards compatibility.
 They either get left in or an alternative is provided.